api-platform/docs/core/graphql.md

     controller: api_platform.graphql.action.entrypoint
 # ...
 ```
-Change /api/graphql to the URI you wish GrahpQL to be accessible on.
+Change `/api/graphql` to the URI you wish the GraphQL endpoint to be accessible on.

 ## GraphiQL